ella-bailo/js-exam-practice/MethodsAndKeywords/notes.md

 ### var

 * function scoped
-* hoisted, undefined before declaration
+* hoisted and initilized, undefined before declaration
 * **is** available globally in window object when defined at the top level

 ### let

 * block scoped
-* refferance error before declaration
+* hoisted but **not** initilized, refferance error before declaration
 * is **not** available globally in window object when defined at the top level

 ### const